 Your Vegetable Garden

-As always, rule number one is forget the rules and grow what you like.
-Having said that, if you'd like some suggestions on how to best use your garden space, here are some vegetables that offer a very good return on your investment:
+If you'd like some suggestions on how to best use your garden space, here are some vegetables that offer a very good return on your investment:

 - Tomatoes offer a good crop yield for the space allotted.
 Staking the plants conserves space and makes picking easy.